Back

 • Long-term commitment (5 years).

-Disadvantages for landlords:
+Disadvantages for Landlords:

 • Other costs (interest, etc.) cannot be passed on separately.